 Our High Holy Day services are led by Rabbi Andy Gordon and Cantorial Soloist Rachel Graber.
 We gather to welcome in the New Year, to better our lives, and to make our world a better place.
-For guests, tickets are available for purchase.

 On Rosh Hashanah and Yom Kippur, we welcome our youngest worshipers to specially prepared services geared for them and their families.
 These short services include singing, shofar, and a story.
 Free and open to the community; all are welcome to these services.

 Our High Holy Day Machzor (prayer book) is Mishkan HaNefesh, the new Reform High Holy Day Machzor.
 The prayer book is completely transliterated, filled with poetic readings, and includes a unique two-page spread.